MichalOpoka/ecfr/cfr/title-34-Education/subtitle-A-Office-Secretary-Department-Education/part-79-Intergovernmental-Review-Department-Education-Programs-Activities/section-79.7.md

 (a) [Reserved]

-(b)(1) The Secretary provides notice to directly affected state, areawide, regional, and local entities in a state of proposed federal financial assistance if:
+(b)(1) The Secretary provides notice to directly affected State, areawide, regional, and local entities in a State of proposed federal financial assistance if:

-(i) The state has not adopted a process under the Order; or
+(i) The State has not adopted a process under the Order; or

-(ii) The assistance involves a program or activity not selected for the state process.
+(ii) The assistance involves a program or activity not selected for the State process.

 (2) This notice may be made by publication in the Federal Register or other means which the Secretary determine appropriate.